SamNm89/Telegram_Summarizer_Bot/README.md

 # Telegram Summarizer Bot 🤖📚

 ## About the Bot
-This Telegram bot summarizes messages from a group chat based on a selected time range (e.g., last 12 hours, 1 day, 1 week).
-It uses machine learning (BART model) to generate concise summaries, making it easier for users to catch up on important discussions.
+This Telegram bot summarizes messages from a group chat based on a selected time range (e.g., last 12 hours, 1 day, 1 week) or message count.
+It uses Google Gemini API to generate concise summaries, making it easier for users to catch up on important discussions.

 ## Why I Built This Bot
 I often miss out on reading all the messages in my group chats due to a busy schedule.
 This bot helps me stay informed by providing a summarized overview of key discussions over a selected period.